grahame-student/COM519_AE1_Skilled/README.md

 **The .env file should not be checked into a version control system as some of these values could be used to compromise the security of the webapp**

+When deploying to a hosted service ensure that the .env file is either uploaded to the hosted service or appropriate environment variables are set.
+Additionally, you will need to set the following values:
+* Set `API_BASE` to the URI of your hosted webapp
+* Set `NODE_ENV` to `production`

+These values ensure that the real URIs are used and not any defined for local development / debugging activities.

 ## Usage
 To start the `Skilled` application navigate to the directory that the code was checked out into and use: